public-fta/pfta/MATHS.md

 ```

 For performance, successive upper, lower, etc. bounds
-may be obtained by truncating at the 1st-order, 2nd-order, etc. terms.
+may be obtained by truncating at the 1st-order, 2nd-order, etc. contributions.

 Separately, there is the upper bound